dustinlyons/nixos-config/README.md

 **Simple**
 * Great for beginners, enables you to get started quickly and test out Nix.
-* Forgoring secrets means you must configure apps that depend on keys, passwords, etc., yourself.
+* Forgoring secrets means you must configure apps that depend on keys or passwords yourself.
 * You can always add secrets later.
 ```sh
 sudo nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#install